 William Sparks is senior vice president at ACDI/VOCA.
 He is a winner of the InsideNGO Operational Excellence Award and author of two books (Process Mapping Road Trip and Throw Out the Ratings).
-He will be presenting the STAIRS methodology at InsideNGO’s Annual Conference in Washington, DC on Friday, July 21.
-His session will be livestreamed.
-Purchase your virtual seat here if you can't join us in person!
+He will be presented the STAIRS methodology at InsideNGO’s Annual Conference in Washington, DC on Friday, July 21, 2017.
+You can purchase Annual Conference content here.

 “Wait, what was that?
 How many people are coming to the meeting?”

 I waited for the reply over Skype.
 The connection was spotty, and I was sure that I had misheard the answer.
 This was an initial planning call for a workplanning session at our project in Sierra Leone.
 From my office in Washington, DC, I was conducting this call to work out the logistics: dates, venue, and…number of participants.